Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 • Professional license: Certain services, such as barbershops, accountants, salons, and others, must be licensed.

-• Sales tax permit: To sell products and certain services, a sales tax permit from the Vermont Department of Taxes will be necessary.
+• Sales tax permit: Vermont sales tax permit from the Vermont Department of Taxes is necessary to sell products and certain services.

 File the Vermont LLC Annual Report

-LLCs are required to file an annual report with the Vermont Secretary of State.
+LLCs are required to file a Vermont LLC Annual Report with the Vermont Secretary of State.
 The annual report filing fee is $35 each year, and the due date is based on the LLC’s fiscal year.
-Most LLCs choose their fiscal year as the calendar year, which means their tax period runs from January 1st – December 31st.
+Most LLCs choose their fiscal year as the calendar year, meaning their tax period runs from January 1st to December 31st.
 The annual report in Vermont is due within 3 months following the end of the fiscal year, so LLCs that use the fiscal year would have their reports due by March 31st.

 File the Beneficial Owner Information Report